Skip to main content

 Introduction

-Every year in Northern Ireland it is estimated that over 300 people die following exposure to substances as a result of a previous work activity and thousands more are left living with serious and debilitating health conditions.
+Every year in Northern Ireland it is estimated that on average over 300 people die following exposure to substances because of a previous work activity, and thousands more are left living with serious and debilitating health conditions.

 Average work-related illness deaths per year in Northern Ireland